DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

       <Property name='private-key'>{private.my_private_key}</Property>
     </Properties>
     <ClassName>com.google.apigee.edgecallouts.VerifyEncryptedJwt</ClassName>
-    <ResourceURL>java://edge-callout-encrypted-jwt-20191104.jar</ResourceURL>
+    <ResourceURL>java://edge-callout-encrypted-jwt-20191106.jar</ResourceURL>
   </JavaCallout>
   ```

 * the class is VerifyEncryptedJwt, so the policy will Verify an encrypted JWT
-* The policy will deserialize the private key  from the PEM string contained in
-  the variable `private.my_private_key`
-* The policy will verify the effective times on the JWT (exp and nbf)
 * There is no 'source' property defined so the JWT is retrieved from the
   Authorization header
+* the key encryption is specified as RSA-OAEP-256, so the policy will verify
+  that the inbound JWT uses that encryption, and will reject a JWT with any other alg.
+* The policy will deserialize the private key from the PEM string contained in
+  the variable `private.my_private_key`, and will decrypt with that key.
+* If decryption succeeds, the policy will verify the effective times on the JWT
+  (exp and nbf), if they exist.

 ### Example: Verification of an Encrypted JWT with a specific content encryption